s-newman/ists17-thunderdome/host-details/internal-ubuntu.md

 _Once this vulnerability has been exploited, what can you do with it?
 What access do you have to the host?_

+### ShellShock
+#### Details
+_What is the vulnerability?
+Does it have a CVE or other related vulnerability number?
+Has it been patched?
+What software versions does it apply to?_

+#### Exploitation
+_Walk through how to exploit this vulnerability._

+#### Post-Exploitation
+_Once this vulnerability has been exploited, what can you do with it?
+What access do you have to the host?_